The Origin of “Jehovah’s” Witnesses

 And that’s just the tip of the iceberg really.

-If you want to be more effective in reaching out to these people who have been misled by the Watchtower Society, I encourage you to…
+If you’d like to be more effective ministering to people who have been deceived by the Watchtower Society, I encourage you to…

 1. Greet them kindly.

-• Charles Taze Russell was a false prophet (Flames!)
+• Charles Taze Russell was a false prophet!

 Well, of course, this is not an effective approach.